vmware/vic-product/docs/user_doc/vic_users/create_network.md

-# Create New Networks #
+# Creating New Networks #

-You can create, modify, and attach network configurations to containers and container templates.
+You can create, modify, and attach network configurations to containers,  container templates, and applications.
 When you create a network, you add a network that you have configured on the virtual container host (VCH).

 You can create the following types of networks: